entando/entando-docs/vuepress/docs/next/tutorials/devops/backing-restoring-keycloak.md

 sidebarDepth: 2
 ---

-# Backing up and Restoring Keycloak
+# Backing Up and Restoring Keycloak

-This tutorial describes how to backup and restore an active Entando Identity Management Keycloak instance when you need to migrate or restore the realm to another environment.
+This tutorial describes how to backup an active Entando Identity Management Keycloak instance and restore it in another environment.

 ## Prerequisites:
 A Keycloak instance running on Entando with a database management system (DBMS) in the backend.
 This procedure will not work with an embedded database.

 ## Create a Backup of Keycloak Realm
-1. From the command line, get the pod name of the Keycloak server you need to backup.
+1. From the command line, get the pod name of the Keycloak server you wish to backup.
+In a quickstart environment, the pod name will begin with `quickstart-kc-server-deployment`.

-2. Shell into your VM and execute this command to connect to the pod.
+2. Use kubectl to start a bash shell in the pod:
 ```
  kubectl exec -it your-keycloak-pod-name -- /bin/bash
  ```